lileskimo/statify/README.md

   For a smooth user experience, each visible sphere is paired with a slightly larger, invisible sphere (1.2x the visible radius) to make hover detection easier and more forgiving.

 - **Interactive Tooltips:**
   Hovering over a sphere displays a tooltip at the sphere’s 3D position, rendered using Drei's `<Html>` component.
-The tooltip shows detailed information: track name, artist, genre, and listen score.
+The tooltip shows detailed information: track name, artist, genre, listen score, and album cover.
 Tooltips are styled to match Spotify’s theme and do not block pointer events.

 - **Spotify Integration:**
   Clicking on a sphere opens the corresponding track’s Spotify page in a new browser tab, allowing you to listen instantly.

 - **Shareable Highlights Card:**
-  The right sidebar displays a vibrant, shareable card featuring your Spotify display name, top genre, and top song.
+  The right sidebar displays a vibrant, shareable card featuring your Spotify display name, top genres, top songs, and top artist.
 The card background uses a randomly generated, visually appealing gradient.

 - **Responsive Sidebar:**
   The sidebar is always visible on the right, summarizing your listening highlights and adapting to different screen sizes.